raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## Drawing the maze

 1. To begin with you're going to need to display your maze on the LED matrix.
-It's best to use some squared paper to draw out your maze first, so that you can easily identify the paths through the maze.
-The maze you draw is up to you, but you could use the example below if you wanted.
+It's best to use some squared paper to draw the design out first, so that you can easily identify the paths through the maze.
+The layout is up to you, but you could use the example below if you wanted.
 It is important that the maze is constructed from solid walls, and that there are no diagonal gaps.

 	![maze1](images/maze1.jpg)